 This work contributed to an international competency framework for diet and nutrition in oral health education (Marshall, Crowe & Touger-Decker, J Dent Educ 2025), and we have delivered workshops on digital dietary assessment at IADR Barcelona 2025 and IADR San Diego 2026.
 We also hosted an ADEE workshop on sustainable diets and oral health at TCD in 2025.

-A global survey of nutrition education in dental schools (COP) has been submitted to the European Journal of Dental Education.
+Our global survey of nutrition education in dental schools (COP) has been recently published in the European Journal of Dental Education.

 Key publications: